apostrophecms/docs/docs/guide/introduction.md

 Fields that a piece type inherits will likely already be in field groups.
 This includes the default fields `title`, `slug`, and `visibility`.
 You can add new fields into these groups and rearrange them if needed.
 There are a few things to keep in mind as you do.

-**It's fairly simple to see what the existing groups are.** Working with inherited fields and field groups is harder when you don't know what they are.
-You can log them in your terminal easily from the new module's [initialization function](/reference/module-api/module-overview.md#initialization-function).
+#### It's fairly simple to see what the existing groups are

+ Working with inherited fields and field groups can be difficult when you don't know what they are.
+You can make it easier by logging them in your terminal from the module's [initialization function](/reference/module-api/module-overview.md#initialization-function).

 ```javascript
 // modules/product/index.js